cp-algorithms/cp-algorithms/src/graph/gomory_hu.md

 ## Gusfield's Simplification Algorithm

-We can say that two cuts (X, Y) and (U, V) *cross* if all four set intersections $X \cap U$, $X \cap V$, $Y \cap U$, $Y \cap V$ are nonempty.
+We can say that two cuts $(X, Y)$ and $(U, V)$ *cross* if all four set intersections $X \cap U$, $X \cap V$, $Y \cap U$, $Y \cap V$ are nonempty.
 Most of the work of the original gomory-hu method is involved in maintaining the noncrossing condition.
 The following simpler, yet efficient method, proposed by Gusfield uses crossing cuts to produce equivalent flow trees.

 ## Complexity